ACS contains a set of six filters that are sensitive to linear polarization; there are

 Å thick overcoat of Magnesium Fluoride and has an incidence angle of 47°

 .
-The details of the CCD are proprietary so we have simply modeled it as Silicon at an incidence angle of 31°
+Since details of the CCD are proprietary, it has been simply modeled as Silicon at an incidence angle of 31°

 shows the same plot for the WFC, which has an instrumental polarization around 2%.
-Here the IM3 mirror is a proprietary Denton enhance Silver Coating with an incidence angle of 49°
+Here the IM3 mirror is a proprietary Denton enhanced Silver Coating with an incidence angle of 49°

 , and the CCD has an incidence angle of 20°

 .
-While the lower instrumental polarization of the WFC seems attractive, we caution that the phase retardance effects are not known for the Denton coating, and have some potential to cause serious problems—if sufficiently large, the retardance could produce a large component of elliptical polarization which will be difficult to analyze with the linear polarizers downstream.
+While the lower instrumental polarization of the WFC seems attractive, users are cautioned that the phase retardance effects are not known for the Denton coating, and have some potential to cause serious problems—if sufficiently large, the retardance could produce a large component of elliptical polarization which will be difficult to analyze with the linear polarizers downstream.